How to Become a Cybersecurity Expert: Explore Top Certifications, Skills and Career Paths

 • Discord: TCM Security, TryHackMe, OffSec, Black Hills Infosec (BHIS), Darknet Diaries, Red Team Village, OSINTion, etc.

-• Upskill yourself by taking online cybersecurity courses from top online course providers like Coursera, Udemy, Cybrary, Simplilearn, Pluralsight, etc.
+• Upskill yourself in the field of cybersecurity through online courses on top online course providers, such as Coursera, Udemy, Cybrary, Simplilearn, Pluralsight, etc.

 • Attending bootcamps, webinars and workshops